T

 2 cities, suggested multi-city routes, transport tips — plus a full planner for every destination.

-Croatia's Dalmatian Coast offers a captivating blend of ancient history and stunning natural beauty.
-Its islands, clear waters, and well-preserved Roman and medieval towns draw visitors seeking both relaxation and exploration.
+Croatia's Dalmatian coast offers a stunning blend of Adriatic islands, ancient Roman history, and vibrant coastal cities.
+Its clear turquoise waters and Mediterranean charm draw visitors seeking relaxation and cultural exploration.

 Cities in Croatia